You Have Validated Your VLS-TS, Now What?

 COVID, Anxiety, and Where I Am at In My Integration Process Now

-As you can imagine, the month after my initial meeting was March, when France went into almost two months of confinement, so I did not expect any news from the OFII concerning my formation civique.
-What I did expect was for them to provide some answers about how the process or validity of visas may change due to confinement.
+As you can imagine, the month after my initial meeting was March, when France went into two months of confinement.
+I did not expect any news from the OFII concerning my formation civique.
+What I did expect was for them to provide some answers about how the process or validity of visas may change.
 What they, and the French government announced, is that certain titles expiring between the 16th of March and the 15th of May 2020 would be prolonged 6 months, which was not applicable to me.

 Even after trying to call and email different OFII offices, I received no response.
 I was extremely worried that I would not be able to renew my visa (for a carte de séjour pluriannuelle) without having completed the OFII process (e.g. attending all 4 civic courses and having my concluding meeting with the OFII).